 Those developing new springs or wells should not automatically assume that the water obtained from these sources will be classified as groundwater.
 Springs and wells may yield water which has not been adequately filtered underground.
 These sources are referred to as ground water under the direct influence of surface water.

 If there are indications that a new source may be directly influenced by surface water, a Microscopic Particulate Analysis (MPA) will be required.
-See Protocol for Determining Ground Water Under the Direct Influence of Surface Water.
-Water from springs or wells determined to be surface water influenced must be appropriately treated.

 Will the quantity of water developed from the source be sufficient to meet anticipated needs?